bewlay/extramodmod/mainFolder/emm_readme.txt

 Tholal, for his great work with the AI, bugfixing and new features in More Naval AI.

-Sareln, for coordinating the playtesting discussions about Erebus in the Balance and implementing the changes from which ExtraModMod borrows a lot.
+Sareln and Qgqqqqq, for coordinating the playtesting discussions about Erebus in the Balance and implementing the changes from which ExtraModMod borrows a lot.

 To the people at the #erebus IRC channel, for helping me with my modding questions.